hvanjerdz/archmoured/docs/post-install.md

 There it is.
 A minimal install.
 For desktop use, it is highly recomended to use a graphical environment.
 Choosing one can be a true hassle.
 For this, virtually any other guide suffices since this distro is well-known for its ricing community.
-For now, Archmoured encourages the usage of [Xfce](https://wiki.archlinux.org/title/Xfce), for it brings a truly stable experience.
+For now, Archmoured encourages the use of [Xfce](https://wiki.archlinux.org/title/Xfce), for it brings a truly stable experience.